branchpanic/vdcrpt/README.md

 *For development builds, use your IDE or the dotnet CLI.
 These steps are only necessary for producing self-contained archives.*

-After installing the requirements below, run `inv clean dist`.
+After installing the requirements below, run `inv clean dist` on the platform you want to deploy for.

 ### Requirements